 There’s a lot in the news lately about viruses like Coronavirus, Ebola or Zika.
 Those awful, deadly diseases that always seemed so far off that it was no real threat.
-In fact, officials said they were “confident” that Ebola wouldn’t hit U.S. soil.
+In fact, officials said they were “confident” that Ebola would not hit U.S. soil.

 Then when it did, they were “confident” that they had means in place to not only recognize those who fell ill with it, but to successfully treat them “if” it happened.
-Well, it has happened contrary to official belief that Ebola wouldn’t hit U.S. soil.
+Well, it did happen contrary to official belief that Ebola wouldn’t hit U.S. soil.

 The first case wasn’t properly recognized and the patient was sent away from the hospital to mingle with other people.
 The number of people at risk because of that failure was a lot higher than the CDC “originally thought” it was.

 Officials tried to keep the public calm and saying that Ebola is only spread by contact with a contaminated person’s body fluids.
 What they’re talking about is contact with urine, feces, blood, saliva, sweat, semen or vomit.